Vision, Mission & Objectives

-Those who left school earlier due to various conditions shall have the opportunity to learn suitable livelihood and vocational training courses based agriculture and machinery.
+4. Those who left school earlier due to various conditions shall have the opportunity to learn suitable vocational and technical training courses based on agriculture and machinery in order to have sustainable livelihood.
 (Non-formal Education System)

-Students and youths studying in Pechaung Institute shall have the rights to learn the discourses of the Buddha in order to establish the better society.
+5. Students and youths studying at Pechaung Institute shall have the rights to learn the discourses of the Buddha in order to establish the better society.

 History Background of Pechaung Institute

 In 2008, a group of energetic monks residing at Wae Griee Htaunt Village’s monastery initiated a three-months-long summer English class for children and youths in the village and the name of the class was named as “Royal English Language Teaching Centre”.
 After three months later, they considered and decided to create a regular charitable school based on understanding and realizing educational weaknesses and challenges of children and youths in the region.

 In accordance with the pronouncement to establish a charitable school in coming year, on 18 – 03 – 2009, the free school of “Royal Education Centre (REC)” has been inaugurated to regulate classes in 2009-2010 academic year.
 In that academic year, 14 matriculation students were accepted and taught and out of them, 5 students initially passed matriculation examination as result.